 - High financial costs for creating a saltwater aquarium and maintaining it in perfect condition

 How is it different from a freshwater aquarium?

 Saltwater aquariums are very sensitive to any changes in the environment.
-You must strictly maintain all water parameters: acidity, salinity, temperature, hardness, alkalinity and calcium content.
+You must strictly maintain all water parameters: acidity, salinity, temperature, hardness, alkalinity, and calcium content.
 Any deviations from the norm will be critical for aquarium inhabitants.

-For a saltwater aquarium, you will need powerful equipment, special devices, and expensive consumables.
+For a saltwater aquarium, you will need powerful equipment, individual devices, and expensive consumables.
 A freshwater fish tank doesn’t need all this.
 Maintenance techniques for a freshwater aquarium are not suitable for marine inhabitants.